stebaker92/stebaker92/README.md

 💬 Ask me about ...
 - My Pokeman card collection
-- What games I'm currently playing
+- Games I'm currently playing

 <!--
 **stebaker92/stebaker92** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.